 Focusing on the potential of igGWSA in detecting groundwater resources evolution and serving for global water security, validation of igGWSA was performed in five globally recognized hotspots of groundwater depletion, i.e., North China Plain, California Central Valley, High Plains of USA, Ganges-Brahmaputra River Basin, and the Middle East (Chen et al., 2016; Jasechko et al., 2024).

 Among the five hotspots, high-density in situ observations of monitoring wells can be obtained from Jasechko et al. (2024) in North China Plain, California Central Valley, and High Plains of USA.
 Given the intrinsic disparity in spatial scales between in situ monitoring (point-scale) and igGWSA (0.5º0.5º grid cell), scale transformation was imperative before validation.
-Accordingly, point-scale data were first converted into pixel-scale by averaging observations of wells located in the specific grid cell.
-Then in situ GWL and GWSA estimation at a 0.5º0.5º resolution were upscaled to obtain basin-averaged time series.
+Scale transformation involved three steps. (i) Converting the in situ data from point scale to pixel scale.
+For example, for a given 0.5º0.5º grid cell that contains 10 wells, the value of this grid cell was represented by the average of the observations of all these wells. (ii) Converting the in situ data obtained in step i from pixel scale to regional scale.
+For example, for a given region that contains 20 grid cells, the value of this region was represented by the average of the observations of all these cells. (iii) Converting the igGWSA data from pixel scale to regional scale as in step ii.
+Subsequently, validation was conducted based on the regionally-averaged time series of in situ data and igGWSA.
 Due to the fact that GWL and GWS are two fundamentally distinct hydrological variables, error metrics such as RSME were unsuitable for validation.
 Instead, Pearson's correlation coefficient (PCC) was employed to evaluate the consistency in their temporal evolution.

 As for Ganges-Brahmaputra and the Middle East, in situ observations were currently unavailable.
 Alternatively, an advanced global hydrological model with consideration of effects of anthropogenic activities (e.g., water withdrawal) on groundwater resources, i.e., WGHM, was introduced to provide independent GWSA simulations.
-PCC between our igGWSA and WGHM-simulated GWSA was also calculated to facilitate the validation.
+PCC between our igGWSA and GWSAWGHM was also calculated to facilitate the validation.
+Moreover, to quantify the difference in their interannual variations, the relative error (RE) of the trend in igGWSA was computed, taking GWSAWGHM as the benchmark.
+For example, positive RE indicates that igGWSA overestimates groundwater decline compared to GWSAWGHM.

 3.3.3.
 Intercomparison between igGWSA and non-improved GWSA

 Similar to intercomparison between various PSM estimations, GTCH was applied to quantify the relative uncertainty of igGWSA as well as four kinds of non-improved GWSA estimations, i.e., GWSAsimplified, GWSACLSM, GWSA289, and GWSA200.
-GWSAignored was not involved in GTCH evaluation given that glaciers constitute only a minor fraction of global land areas.
+GWSAnoGLA and GWSAnoPER were not involved in GTCH evaluation given that glaciers and permafrost constitute only a minor fraction of global land areas.

-In addition to pixel-wise uncertainty analysis, intercomparison between igGWSA and non-improved GWSA was further carried out under three kinds of distinctive geographical environments.
-To be specific, the three environments refer to glacier-covered regions, giant lakes, and deep-soil areas, corresponding to the absence of glaciers, lakes and reservoirs, and deep-layer soil moisture, respectively, in most previous studies when estimating GWSA in these regions.
+In addition to pixel-wise uncertainty analysis, intercomparison between igGWSA and non-improved GWSA was further carried out under four kinds of distinctive geographical environments.
+To be specific, the four environments refer to glacier-covered regions, permafrost zones, giant lakes, and deep-soil areas, corresponding to the absence of glaciers, permafrost, lakes and reservoirs, and deep-layer soil moisture, respectively, in most previous studies when estimating GWSA in these regions.